awsdocs/amazon-route53-docs/doc_source/white-label-name-servers.md

    `ns1.example.com. hostmaster.example.com.
 1 7200 900 1209600 60`
 **Note**
-You changed the last value, the minimum time to live \(TTL\), in [Step 2: Create or recreate Amazon Route 53 hosted zones, and change the TTL for NS and SOA records](#white-label-name-servers-create-hosted-zones)\.
+You changed the last value, the time to live \(TTL\), in [Step 2: Create or recreate Amazon Route 53 hosted zones, and change the TTL for NS and SOA records](#white-label-name-servers-create-hosted-zones)\.

-   For information about updating records by using the Route 53 console, see [Editing Records](resource-record-sets-editing.md)\.
+   For information about updating records by using the Route 53 console, see [Editing records](resource-record-sets-editing.md)\.

 1. In the NS record, make note of the names of the current name servers for the domain, so you can revert to these name servers if necessary\.